 This easy chicken piccata recipe is a delicious quick meal for any night of the week.
 If you like, make a bit more of the sauce and toss some pasta to serve along with chicken piccata (orzo pasta is a good option).

 You may like to pair the chicken piccata with this lemon rice (if you want to keep with a lemony theme) or Lebanese rice.
-Simple boiled potatoes with garlic and fresh herbs also compliment the flavors from the chicken and are great for soaking up the lemon sauce.
+Simple boiled potatoes with garlic and fresh herbs also complement the flavors from the chicken and are great for soaking up the lemon sauce.

 Lemon Chicken Piccata Recipe